The Target on Your Back: Why Cybercriminals Have Made Small Businesses Their Primary Prey

 What Actually Works: Fighting Fire with Fire

 Traditional antivirus waits for threats to be identified and catalogued.
-EDR assumes the attack is already happening and focuses on catching it in real-time⁹.
+Modern EDR (Endpoint Detection and Response) assumes the attack is already happening and focuses on catching it in real-time.

 Instead of asking “Is this a known virus?”
 EDR asks:

-Independent testing shows modern EDR can block over 99% of threats¹⁰—and it does so with far less impact on your system performance.
+Independent testing shows modern EDR can block over 99% of threats—and it does so with far less impact on your system performance.

-- Over half of small businesses take 24+ hours just to start recovering¹¹
+Over half take 24+ hours just to start recovering

-- Only 17% of small businesses have cyber insurance¹³—most learn they need it after their first attack
+Only 17% of small businesses have cyber insurance—most learn they need it after their first attack.

 What You Can Do Today (Before It’s Too Late)